pic

 "This is some text and this is more text"

 Since foo(a,b) is equivalent to foo(a::Any,b::Any), the first method sets the behavior of foo for any combination of input types.
-However, such behavior is overridden by the method foo(a::String, b::String), which provides an alternative function body for a and b with type String.
-The existence of multiple methods explains the different outputs obtained: the first method of foo is called with foo(1, 2), whereas foo("some text", "more text") triggers the second method.
+Such behavior is subsequently overridden by the creation of the method foo(a::String, b::String).
+By doing this, we provide an alternative function body for a and b with type String.
+The existence of multiple methods explains the differences in outputs obtained: the first method of foo is called with foo(1, 2), whereas foo("some text", "more text") triggers the second method.

 The example also reveals that methods don't need to comprise similar operations.
-Although mixing drastically different operations under a single function name isn't recommended, allowing function bodies to differ by method creates opportunities for optimizations.
-In particular, it allows for computation algorithms tailored to each specific type combination, thus optimizing the overall performance of a function.
+Although mixing drastically different operations under a single function name isn't recommended, allowing function bodies to differ is relevant for performance.
+In particular, it's commonly used for tailoring the computation algorithms to each specific type combination, thus optimizing the overall performance of a function.

-Additionally, note that methods don't need to have the same number of arguments.
-For instance, it's possible to define all the following methods for a function bar.
+Also note that methods don't need to have the same number of arguments.
+For instance, it's possible to define the following methods for a function bar.

 bar(x) = x